Here’s why NH won’t land Amazon

 Other states have similar financing programs.
 What distinguishes New Hampshire, said Key-Wallace, is the relative lack of paperwork.
 Many states, for instance, add local requirements on the tax-exempt bonding, but New Hampshire doesn’t, he said.

 And the BFA can get creative.
 It used some stimulus money back in 2010 to partner with Borealis Ventures to invest in high tech companies, getting a share of the companies’ gains.
 BFA’s $4.6 million investment attracted $25 million in private capital.

-There is also the $3 million Vox Health Fund, similar to the Borealis investment but aimed at biotech digital health and life sciences firms.
+There is also a $3 million investment in the $50 million Vox Health Fund, similar to the Borealis investment but aimed at biotech digital health and life sciences firms.
 It hopes to capitalize on the interest in the field sparked by ARMI, the Advanced Regenerative Manufacturing Institute, spearheaded by inventor Dean Kamen and setting up shop in the Manchester Millyard.

 “I don’t know any other state that has combined public investment with local venture capital, this public-private partnership, in the way we’ve done it,” Key-Wallace said.

 “How much did the state put into that deal?” said Caswell, referring to ARMI.
 “Zero, but now we have advanced companies coming to the state, excited to be near that.”
 It’s proof that the state’s “customized approach” works, Caswell said.